-Cemintel Surround External panels can be installed horizontally or vertically onto steel or timber stud framing or masonry/concrete using the proven and versatile Commercial ExpressWall® top hat fixing system.
+Cemintel Commercial ExpressPanel can be installed horizontally or vertically onto steel or timber stud framing or masonry/concrete using the proven and versatile Commercial ExpressWall® top hat fixing system.
 The ExpressWall system provides a versatile and durable façade which is suitable for an extensive range of building types.
-Panels are pre-drilled and then fixed with expressed joints to vertical metal top hats using Surround rivets.
+Panels are pre-drilled and then fixed with expressed joints to vertical metal top hats using countersunk head screws.
 A vertical gasket tape is placed on the top hat to provide added weather resistance, and a backing strip is used at horizontal joints to reduce water ingress.